Donor Profile

 Prime Minister Justin Trudeau’s government has repeatedly promised to increase Canada’s international development assistance every year until 2030 to realize the SDGs, including in the Minister of International Development’s most recent mandate letter.
 Budget 2024 breaks that promise, as Canada continues to decrease its ODA from FY2022-23, when Canada spent a record high of CAD8.1 billion ( US$6.2 billion) on international development assistance.

 Given the global context, the war in Ukraine and global health security will likely continue to dominate Canada’s foreign policy and development spending.
-Canada will also continue to focus development spending on feminist development, in line with its FIAP.
+Canada's Liberal government will also continue to focus development spending on feminist development, in line with its FIAP.
 Furthermore, Canada announced its inaugural Indo-Pacific Strategy in November 2022, which is part of an effort to diversify diplomatic, trade, and development relations in the region, particularly in the face of heightened tensions between China and the West.
-As part of the launch of that strategy, the Government of Canada announced roughly CAD960 million ( US$716 million) in development spending in the region.
+As part of the strategy launch, the Government of Canada announced roughly CAD960 million ( US$716 million) in development spending in the region.
 Canada provided a total of CAD1.6 billion ( US$1.2 billion) in development assistance to the Indo-Pacific region in 2021 to 2022, and continues to make regular new development commitments as part of this strategy.

-However, the government vowed to offset these decreased by increasing spending in other priority areas, such as an additional CAD163 million ( US$125 million) to support the FIAP and new funding for Ukraine.
+However, the government vowed to offset these decreases by increasing spending in other priority areas, such as an additional CAD100 million ( US$77 million) to support the Global Fund and new funding for Ukraine.

 Where is Canadian ODA allocated?